SixArm/mast-cell-help/topics/mast-cell-leukemia/index.md

 **Key points:**

-* **Abnormal Mast Cells:** In MCL, there is a massive infiltration of malignant mast cells in various tissues and organs, including the bone marrow.
+* **Abnormal Mast Cells**: In MCL, there is a massive infiltration of malignant mast cells in various tissues and organs, including the bone marrow.
 These cells are abnormal and can release excessive amounts of chemicals, such as histamine.

-* **Symptoms:** Symptoms of MCL are often severe and may include skin lesions, systemic symptoms (e.g., fever, weight loss), organ enlargement, and a risk of anaphylaxis.
+* **Symptoms**: Symptoms of MCL are often severe and may include skin lesions, systemic symptoms (e.g., fever, weight loss), organ enlargement, and a risk of anaphylaxis.

-* **Diagnosis:** Tests can detect abnormally high number of mast cells in the bone marrow and other tissues.
+* **Diagnosis**: Tests can detect abnormally high number of mast cells in the bone marrow and other tissues.
 Molecular testing may identify specific genetic mutations.

-* **Prognosis:** MCL is considered a highly aggressive condition, and the prognosis is generally poor.
+* **Prognosis**: MCL is considered a highly aggressive condition, and the prognosis is generally poor.
 Progression of the disease is rapid.
 Treatment options are limited.

-* **Treatment:** The treatment of MCL is challenging due to its aggressiveness.
+* **Treatment**: The treatment of MCL is challenging due to its aggressiveness.
 It may involve [antihistamines](../antihistamines/), [corticosteroids](../corticosteroids/), and medications to stabilize mast cells.
 Allogeneic stem cell transplantation (bone marrow transplant/) may be considered.